mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ![settings-note-filter.png](../../../img/settings-note-filter.png)

 AnkiMorphs only analyzes and sorts cards that matches at least one "note filter"; if you don't specify any note filters then AnkiMorphs won't do anything, so this is a necessary step.
+This can seem overly complicated and overwhelming, but hopefully things will make sense after reading to the end of this page.
+This is really the heart of the add-on, and it has some powerful options (notably [tags](note-filter.md#tags)), so having a good understanding of note filters work might significantly improve how much you benefit from AnkiMorphs.

 Each note filter contains: